freeCodeCamp/guide/src/pages/mathematics/converting-from-decimal-to-binary/index.md

 3 / 2 = 1 r 1
 1 / 2 = 0 r 1

-Writing out the remainders bottom to top gives us the bit pattern:
+Writing out the remainders bottom to top gives you the bit pattern:

 11110

-Checking our answer by converting the binary number back to decimal:
+Checking your answer by converting the binary number back to decimal:

 (1*2^4)+(1*2^3)+(1*2^2)+(1*2^1)+(0*2^0) = 30

-so our answer is correct.
+So your answer is correct.
 ```

 Converting the decimal number 116 to binary.